Strobesstrobes

 What is the difference between secure code review and SAST?

-SAST is the automated tooling that scans source code with static rules; secure code review is the broader human-led process that uses SAST as one input.
-SAST gives breadth and consistency, while manual review adds judgment for business logic, authorization, and reachability that tools handle poorly.
+SAST is the automated tooling that scans source with static rules; secure code review is the human-led process that uses SAST as one input.
+SAST gives breadth and consistency, while manual review adds the judgment for authorization, business logic, and reachability that tools handle poorly.
+A mature program runs both and feeds confirmed bugs back as new rules.

 What are sources and sinks in code review?

-A source is any point where untrusted, attacker-controllable data enters the application, such as a request parameter, header, or file upload.
-A sink is a dangerous operation where that data can cause harm, like a SQL query, an OS command, or a deserializer.
-A vulnerability exists when data flows from a source to a sink without proper sanitization.
+A source is any point where attacker-controllable data enters, such as a request parameter, header, or uploaded file.
+A sink is a dangerous operation where that data causes harm, like a SQL query, an OS command, or a deserializer.
+A vulnerability exists when data flows from a source to a sink with no sanitizer (parameter binding, output encoding, allow-list validation) in between.

 When in the SDLC should code review happen?

-Run the security-focused review at pull-request time on the changed diff, before merge.
-This keeps feedback cheap and relevant because the author still has context, and it stops vulnerabilities from compounding.
-Periodic full-repo audits still have a place for legacy code that predates the practice.
+Run the security review at pull-request time on the changed diff, before merge.
+Feedback is cheapest and most accurate while the author still has context, and it stops vulnerabilities from compounding.
+Periodic full-repo audits still help for legacy code that predates the practice, but the diff is where you get the most value per minute.

-How do you reduce false positives in a SAST scan?
+How do I reduce false positives in a SAST scan?

 Confirm each finding by checking whether the source is genuinely attacker-controlled and the sanitizer is genuinely absent, then tune the ruleset.
-Encode your framework's safe wrappers as custom rules, suppress confirmed false positives with annotated reasons, and only block merges on high-confidence rules so developers keep trusting the gate.
+Encode your framework's safe wrappers as custom rules so they stop firing, suppress confirmed false positives with annotated reasons, and only block merges on high-confidence rules.
+A gate developers do not trust gets blanket-muted, which is worse than no gate.

 Does secure code review replace penetration testing?

-No. Code review reads logic you can't always reach from outside, while penetration testing exercises the running system, including configuration, deployment, and chained exploits.
-The two find overlapping but distinct issues, so mature programs do both and feed findings between them.
+No. Code review reads logic you cannot always reach from outside, while penetration testing exercises the running system including configuration, deployment, and chained exploits.
+The two find overlapping but distinct issues, which is why mature programs do both and route findings between them.
+A broken-auth bug found in review, for example, is worth confirming with a live test.

 Sources and references